-If any provision of this Section 460 is found to be invalid by a court of competent jurisdiction, the remainder of Section 8.7 shall remain in full force and effect.
-The invalidity of any provision of this Section 460 shall not affect the validity of the remainder of the Town of Wareham's Zoning By-Law.
+If any provision of this Section is found to be invalid by a court of competent jurisdiction, the remainder of the Zoning Bylaw shall remain in full force and effect.
+The invalidity of any provision of this Section 4A.10 et seg. shall not affect the validity of the remainder of the Town of Wareham's Zoning By-Law.